yext/search-core/docs/answers-core.searchparameters.md

 ## SearchParameters interface

-Options for the fields which the filter autocomplete request runs on.
+Options for the fields which the filtersearch request runs on.

 <b>Signature:</b>